vobademi/FTEXX00-Ubuntu/README.md

 # FTEXX00-Ubuntu

 > [!IMPORTANT]
+> ## See work in progress open source driver for FTE3600 at https://github.com/SamSeven777/libfprint-fte3600

+> [!IMPORTANT]
 > [ubuntu_spi](https://github.com/ftfpteams/ubuntu_spi) has been taken down following a DMCA notice.
 The takedown was issued because *ftfpteams* did not disclose the source code for the libfprint package.

-`installspi.sh` and `installlib.sh` are bash scripts to install the SPI module and the proprietary libfprint driver for FTE3600, FTE4800, FTE6600 and FTE6900 fingerprint readers on Ubuntu 24.04 LTS (officially supported) and other Debian-based distros.
+`installspi.sh` and `installlib.sh` are bash scripts to install the SPI module and the ~~proprietary~~ libfprint driver for FTE3600, FTE4800, FTE6600 and FTE6900 fingerprint readers on Ubuntu 24.04 LTS (officially supported) and other Debian-based distros.

 Debian *bookworm* and below are **not** supported.
 See [troubleshooting](#troubleshooting) for Debian *trixie* specific fixes.